 Demi Lovato: What Does California Sober Mean?

-In this recent interview, Lovato reflected on her recovery and her near fatal overdose in July 2018.
-She described that time as “miserable,” and said that even though she had six years in recovery, she didn’t have any control over her life.
+In this recent interview, Lovato reflected on their recovery and their near-fatal overdose in July 2018.
+They described that time as “miserable,” and said that even though they had six years in recovery, they didn’t have any control over their life.
 Today, however, is a very different story.

-In this frank interview, Lovato said that she has never felt more joy in her life.
-Lovato credits the process of growing up and taking control of her life for the complete shift in perspective and happiness.
-However, her recovery doesn’t look like what some traditionalists deem as “sober.”
+In this frank interview, Lovato said that they have never felt more joy in their life.
+Lovato credits the process of growing up and taking control of their life for the complete shift in perspective and happiness.
+However, their recovery doesn’t look like what some traditionalists deem as “sober.”